Contents

 (see Notes)

-bw Open source FORTRAN compiler.
-Available in /usr/bin for linux.
+Open source FORTRAN compiler.
+Available in /usr/bin/ for linux.
+Copied from /opt/TWWfsw/ for solaris.
 Development halted in 2006 in favor of gfortran (see below); no further updates to g77 are anticipated.

 (0803--)